Allen-Synthesis/EuroPi/software/contrib/consequencer.md

 Patterns can be added, removed or updated by updating the relevant list structures at the end of the consequencer.py file in the pattern class (look for the line `class pattern:`).
 Once patterns are updated make sure you save a copy of the updated file to the EuroPi using yoru favourite method (Thonny / REPL), then restart the Consequencer script.

 The syntax should be intuitive.
-An exanmple pattern is shown below.
+An example pattern is shown below.
 Each `1` or `0` represents a gate or no gate at that point in the sequence.
 The mapping of `BD`, `SN`, `HH` is as follows:
 - BD: Output 1
 - SN: Output 2
 - HH: Output 3

-Starting with the July 2022 update, steps now also have a probability which is configured using the BdProb, SnProb and HhProb sections as shown beloe.
+Starting with the July 2022 update, steps now also have a probability which is configured using the BdProb, SnProb and HhProb sections as shown below.
 Use a value from `1` to `9` to set the desired level of probability for each step.
 A value of `9` will cause the step to trigger 100% of the time, any value from `1` to `8` will trigger the step from n/9 times.